-We estimate that our net proceeds from the sale of the common stock that we are offering will be approximately \$89.7, assuming an initial public offering price of \$18.00 per share, the midpoint of the initial public offering price range reflected on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$103.6.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the estimated net proceeds to us by \$5.2 million, assuming that the number of shares offered by us as set forth on the cover page of this prospectus remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of the common stock that we are offering will be approximately \$110.4 million, assuming an initial public offering price of \$22.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$127.4 million.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$22.00 per share would increase (decrease) the estimated net proceeds to us by \$5.2 million, assuming that the number of shares offered by us as set forth on the cover page of this prospectus remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) the net proceeds to us by \$16.7 million, assuming an initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) the net proceeds to us by \$20.5 million, assuming an initial public offering price of \$22.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.